slb4j/slb4j/README.md

 SLB4J is a **Simple Logging Backend for Java** that comes as a single JAR without any dependencies.

+- configuration using properties file or in code
-- Log4J pattern syntax
+- Log4J pattern syntax (applied when log4j2.properties or test-log4j2.properties is used)
+- Java Util Logging pattern syntax (applied when logging.properties is used)
-- Logging to console or log files
+- Console and log file logging
-- log rotation
+- log file rotation
-- filtering
+- filtering based on level, logger name and package name
-- configuration using a properties file or in code

 There is also an extension package that provides UI elements for live monitoring an application's log messages.

-Java 21+ is required.
+**Java 21+ is required.**

 ## Supported Logging APIs